FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 #Template Variables

-This first line assigns a Template Variable (A variable that contains a value the we can refrence from inside the template.)
+This first line assigns a Template Variable (A variable that contains a value the we can reference from inside the template.)

 ```html
 <form #arrivalForm="ngForm">